Make the Most of 90 Days Traveling in Europe on a Budget

 2. Teach in a school, live like a local, travel on the weekend

-If you would like more structure to your 90 days and prefer to try teaching English in a school setting as a teacher’s assistant, Teach in Italy could be your bag.
-You’ll still gain the experience of a homestay, but you’ll also go abroad with other Greenheart Travel teachers placed in your region, have the support and community of your school, and the opportunity to travel to destinations all over Europe on the weekends.
+If you would like more structure to your 90 days and prefer to try teaching English in a school setting as a teacher’s assistant, Teaching English in Italy or France could be your jam.
+You’ll also gain the experience of a homestay, but you’ll get to go abroad with other Greenheart Travel teachers at the same time (with the same start date!), have the support and community of your school, and the opportunity to travel to destinations all over Europe on the weekends.